 We do not routinely process any information about you outside the European Economic Area (EEA), except in rare cases, where we use all appropriate safeguards

-Leisure & Health is a division of Huntingdonshire District Council.
+Leisure and Health is a division of Huntingdonshire District Council.
 (HDC) is a registered Data Controller with the Information Commissioner's Office.

-If you have a query regarding your rights please contact the Data Protection Officer who can be contacted by emailing firstname.lastname@example.org or you can write to HDC and mark your letter for the attention of the Data Protection Officer.
+If you have a query regarding your rights please contact the Data Protection Officer at firstname.lastname@example.org.
+Or you can write to HDC and mark your letter for the attention of the Data Protection Officer.
 Alternatively you can call 01480 388388.

 You have the right to lodge a complaint with the Information Commissioner’s Office (ICO) should you believe any part of this statement to be unlawful.